Blendify/blender-manual/trunk/blender_docs/manual/editors/info/screenshot.rst

    You can change the frame-rate for a screen cast in the :ref:`User Preferences <prefs-system-screencast>`.

-When you start Blender Screencasts, the header of the *Info Window* will change, and it will show you a button for stopping your capture.
+When you start Blender Screencasts, the header of the *Info Editor* will change, and it will show you a button for stopping your capture.

-Below, we show the normal header of the *Info Window*, when in normal Blender operation (See Fig: Info Window - Header - Normal Operation), and with the Stop button for the Screencast, when in Screencast Mode.
-(See Fig:
-Info Window - Header - Capture Stop Button).

 .. figure:: /images/basics-screencast-small-header-info-window-normal.jpg

-   Info Window - Header - Normal Operation
+   Info Header

 .. figure:: /images/basics-screencast-small-header-info-window-stop.jpg

-   Info Window - Header - Capture Stop Button
+   Info Header with the Capture Stop Button

 .. note:: The only way to stop the Screencast

-   Pressing the Stop button in the header of the Info Window is the only way to stop the Screencast capture.
+   Pressing the Stop button in the header of the Info Editor is the only way to stop the Screencast capture.
    If you press :kbd:`Esc`, the shortcut will only work for operations performed in the Blender *User Interface*, (it will stop animations, playbacks and so on...), but will not work to stop *Screencasts*.